irtaza091996/Defect-Detection-3DPrinting/README.md

 ### Requirements

 - Python 3.10+
-- CUDA-capable GPU recommended (CPU fallback supported)
+- CUDA-capable GPU recommended (models were trained on NVIDIA A100 80 GB via Google Colab; CPU fallback is supported but slow)

 ### 1. Clone the repository